portainer/agent/README.md

 ### Polling

 After associating an Edge key to an agent, this one will start polling the associated Portainer instance.

+It will use the Portainer instance API URL and the endpoint identifier available in the Edge key to build the poll request URL: `http(s)://API_URL/api/endpoints/ENDPOINT_ID/status`

+The response of the poll request contains the following information:

+* Tunnel status
+* Poll frequency
+* Tunnel port
+* Encrypted credentials
+* Schedules

+The tunnel status property can take one of the following values: `IDLE`, `REQUIRED`, `ACTIVE`.
+When this property is set to `REQUIRED`, the agent will create a reverse tunnel to the Portainer instance using the port specified in the response as well as the credentials.

 ### Reverse tunnel